christophsax/seasonal/README.md

     series(m, "history.saestimates")
     series(m, "slidingspans.sfspans")

-The `out` function shows the full content of the `.out` text file from X-13ARIMA-SEATS in a console viewer.
-It can also be searched:
+If you are using the HTML version of X-13, the `out` function shows the content of the main output in the browser:

     out(m)
-    out(m, search = "regARIMA model residuals")

 ### Graphs